orientechnologies/orientdb-docs/Spatial-Module.md

 OrientDB stores those objects like embedded documents with special classes.
-The module creates abstract classes that represent each Geometry object, and those classes can be used as embedded document in user defined classes to provide geospatial information.
+The module creates abstract classes that represent each Geometry object type, and those classes can be embedded in user defined classes to provide geospatial information.

-If the extension is loaded in OrientDB you can
+Each spatial classes (Geometry Collection excluded) comes with a field coordinates that will be used to store the geometry structure.
+The "coordinates" field of a geometry object is composed of one position (in the case of a Point geometry), an array of positions (LineString or MultiPoint geometries), an array of arrays of positions (Polygons, MultiLineStrings), or a multidimensional array of positions (MultiPolygon).

+### Example

 OrientDB follows The Open Geospatial Consortium [OGC](http://www.opengeospatial.org/standards/sfs) for extending SQL to support spatial data.
 OrientDB implements a subset of SQL-MM functions with ST prefix (Spatial Type)